 The survival and success of the firm largely depends on the quality of human resources.
-The social behaviour of the employees greatly affects the working of the business.
-The characteristics of human resource like skill, quality, morale, commitment can contribute to the success of the organisation.
+The social behavior of the employees greatly affects the working of the business.
+The characteristics of human resource like skill, quality, morale, commitment can contribute to the success of the organization.

-If the employees of the organisation are skillful and committed, it can take the firm to a great height.
-Neglecting the human resource by the management can hamper the success of the organisation.
+If the employees of the organization are skillful and committed, it can take the firm to a great height.
+Neglecting the human resource by the management can hamper the success of the organization.